srcimon/screwbox/docs/docs/reference/components-overview.md

 ## Fluid Components

-To use these components call `environment.enableFluids()` first.
+To utilize these components, first call `environment.enableFluids()`.
-Get a more inside in the [dynamic fluids guide](../guides/dynamic-fluids).
+Get a more inside from the [dynamic fluids guide](../guides/dynamic-fluids).

 | Component                   | Description                                                                                           |
 |-----------------------------|-------------------------------------------------------------------------------------------------------|